-There are a few ingredients that are a bit unique, and show this company to be true experts when formulating a shampoo.
+There are a few ingredients that are a bit unique, and show this company to be a true expert when formulating a shampoo.

 Firstly, we have Hydrolyzed Wheat Protein.
 It is known to destroy the biofilm the Malassezia yeast can form to protect itself.
-Again, aiding the ability of the active ingredients to do their thing.
+Again, this aids the ability of the active ingredients to do their thing.
 In addition, this protein is similar to the protein hair is made from.
 It helps hair restructure and repair.
 This ingredient helps make post-wash brushing an ease.
 Which fits in well with Sachajuan’s overarching promise of salon professional hair care.

 Next, there’s C12-13 Alkyl Lactate which sounds strange but is actually just a derivative of lactic acid – a great skin conditioner/softener alongside being a milk keratolytic (akin to salicylic acid).
 Included in this formula C12-13 Alkyl Lactate has both function and purpose.
 It thickens the shampoo while also acting as a sensitive skin-friendly anti-irritant.

 Which brings us to lower down the ingredients list to Lactic Acid.
-Lactic Acid is a skin softener and emollient (aka it can function as a moisturizer) which is naturally found your skin.
-Dermatitis type conditions can be caused by deficiencies in lactic acid, which makes this ingredient a great addition.
+Lactic Acid is a skin softener and emollient (aka it can function as a moisturizer) which is naturally found in your skin.
+Dermatitis-type conditions can be caused by deficiencies in lactic acid, which makes this ingredient a great addition.

 Overall, if you have a classic case of seborrheic dermatitis, Sachajuan Scalp Shampoo offers an effective and unique combination of actives, scalp, and hair conditioners.
 It’s simple, it’s effective and the formulation shows great imagination and knowledge.